Marlisa Punzalan: 2014–2017: Marlisa

 After winning The X Factor, Punzalan's debut and winner's single "Stand by You" was made available to download on the iTunes Store.
 She also received a recording contract with Sony Music Australia.
 Four days after release, "Stand by You" debuted at number two on the ARIA Singles Chart.
 It was certified platinum by the Australian Recording Industry Association for sales exceeding 70,000 copies.
 "Stand by You" also peaked at number seven on the Singapore Singles Chart and number 21 on the New Zealand Singles Chart.
 An official YouTube audio of "Stand by You" published on the same day of the winner announcement help garnered interest on the single which triggered the debut at number 29 on the Billboard Twitter Real-Time Emerging Artists Chart.
 Punzalan's self-titled debut album, Marlisa, was released on 7 November 2014 and features studio recordings of selected songs she performed on The X Factor.
 It debuted at number six on the ARIA Albums Chart and number 11 on the New Zealand Albums Chart.
 The album was certified gold by the ARIA for shipments of more than 35,000 units and was the 83rd best-selling album of 2014 in Australia.

 In late 2014, Punzalan performed two concerts at Rooty Hill RSL Club to thank her local fans.
 In December 2014, Punzalan and other Australian singers recorded a cover version of Kate Bush's "This Woman's Work" under the name "Hope for Isla and Jude", and released it as a charity single to help raise funds for two siblings who suffer from the rare disease Sanfilippo syndrome.
 Their version debuted at number 79 on the ARIA Singles Chart.
 To celebrate the Philippines' 117th Independence Day, Punzalan released a Filipino version of her second single "Unstoppable" in the Philippines on 12 June 2015.
 Her third single "Forever Young" was released on 6 November 2015.
 In 2017, it was speculated that Punzalan had been dropped by record company Sony Music.
 She is no longer listed as an artist on the company website.

-2018: "Thank You"
+2018-2021: Brave

 In June 2018, Marlisa released "Thank You", her first single in two and a half years, on the ABS-CBN Film Productions label.

+In March 2019, Marlisa released her second studio album, titled Brave.

+2022-present: cover EPs

+In 2022, Marlisa signed with Osetero Limited and has since released several cover EPs.